 Some courses have special features that others don’t.

-As of April 2022, Duolingo’s German course has 187 stories, but doesn’t have audio lessons or podcasts.
+As of April 2023, Duolingo’s German course has 187 stories and Match Madness, but doesn’t currently take advantage of Duolingo Max’s AI features.

 Duolingo’s German stories are designed to improve your reading, listening and speaking.
 They’re entirely in German and most of them are only a few minutes long at most.